geekhybrid/tree-vue/README.md

 1. :heavy_check_mark: Hierachical rendering of content.
 2. Event publishing/subscription from items
-    - Item (un)checked event
+    - Subscribing to items checked event (based on type)
-    - :heavy_check_mark: Item moved (drag-and-drop)
+3. :heavy_check_mark: Moving Items between folders (drag-and-drop)
-    - Custom formating of items on the tree based on the `type` property.
+4. Custom formating of items on the tree based on the `type` property.
 (Coming soon)
       - :heavy_check_mark: Customising Icons
       - ✔️ Rendering (checkboxes or plain content)
-      - Custom Context Menu
+      - Custom Context Menu depending on item type.
-3. Programmatically toggle item visibility based on the `type` property.
+5. Programmatically toggle item visibility based on the `type` property.

 ## What it looks like.